Mengzhen-Zhang/Symplectic.jl/Readme.md

 ## Physical functions

 In physics, symplectic matrices significantly simplifies the analysis of unitary Gaussian processes transforming quadratures operators into their linear combinations.
-Representations of some commonly used physical componets are provided.
+Representations of some commonly used physical components are provided.

 <a id="orgd37b284"></a>

 ### Phase shifting

 The 2-by-2 symplectic matrix corresponding to a single-mode phase-shifting operation can be created by the `phaseShifting` with a single real argument.
-When multiple arguments are given, e.g. ~phaseShifting(x1, x2, x3), it yields the symplectic matrix correpsonding to the simultaneous application of multiple single-mode operations with angles specificed correspondingly by the arguments.
+When multiple arguments are given, e.g. ~phaseShifting(x1, x2, x3), it yields the symplectic matrix corresponding to the simultaneous application of multiple single-mode operations with angles specified correspondingly by the arguments.